allan-bonadio/squishy_electron_4/bugs.md

 - need a hamburger menu for things like the above.

-😡😡- StartOver sometimes displays a kinked wave - cick a second time and it's ok
+😡😡- startOverHandler sometimes displays a kinked wave - cick a second time and it's ok

-😡😡- now params work instantaneously - re-institute the SetVolt and SetWave mechanisms.
-😡😡-   And, stick the buttons at the lower left.

 ## GL & WaveView

 😡- left tic marks rarely draw.

-😡😡- WELL: last points on ends have no ink so there's this black acute triangle instead of color
+- WELL: last points on ends have no ink so there's this black acute triangle instead of color.
+No that's right - i's zero at the ends

 - display Garland Spiral in 3d could be easy.
 	Really should use Three.js